Caring for our Planet

-At Steelcase, we create products that are good for people and good for the world.
-Our products and operations are designed around a commitment to reduce climate change, reinforced by sustainable practices across our value chain.
+At Steelcase, we design our products and operations around a commitment to help reduce climate change, reinforced by sustainable practices across our company.

 Steelcase is committed to lowering greenhouse gases emitted in the creation of our products.

-We set 1.5 degree C-aligned targets, approved by the Science Based Targets initiative to be achieved by 2030.
+We set ambitious 1.5-degree C-aligned targets, approved by the Science-Based Targets initiative to be achieved by 2030.

 We’ve established an internal carbon core team, including an executive oversight committee, to drive and monitor progress toward the goals associated with our climate commitment.